import math

 """

-shieldColor = 'blue'
+SHIELD_COLOR = 'blue'

-sourceColor = 'red'
+SOURCE_COLOR = 'red'

-for thisShield in self.shield_list:
+for currentShield in self.shield_list:

 opacity = 1.0

-if thisShield.is_hollow():
+if currentShield.is_hollow():

 opacity = 0.5

-clipped = thisShield.draw()
+clipped = currentShield.draw()

 clipped = clipped.clip_closed_surface(